TritonDataCenter/containerpilot/docs/20-design.md

 - Insert a proxy between the application and the dependency.
 The proxy knows which dependency instances are available and implements load balancing among them.
 - Add dependency load balancing and dynamic configuration to the application itself.

 The first option is a common approach in the container ecosystem.
 It represents all the right reasons to outsource a problem: we get quick scalability with no need to modify the existing application.
 The proxy is a centralized place to manage access to dependencies, so all we have to do is point the client application at the proxy and go.
-The proxy itself can be as simple as HAProxy, or it can be a more complex proxy that can direct writes to a master and reads to the read replicas.
+The proxy itself can be as simple as HAProxy, or it can be a more complex proxy that can direct writes to a primary and reads to the read replicas.
 This doesn't entirely solve the discovery problem but at least it centralizes the solution.

 But there are several problems with this approach.
 Proxies add extra network latency and overhead.
 Proxies add new points of failure; if the proxy itself goes offline or is overloaded, the whole system fails instead of giving us a means to degrade gracefully with application-specific logic.